How your investments can help make the world a better place

 The team behind the FP WHEB Sustainability fund invest based on nine sustainable investment themes.
 These range from resource efficiency and sustainable transport to education and wellbeing.

-Every investment into the fund makes a positive difference. £10,000 invested into the fund in 2020 helped:
+Every investment into the fund makes a positive difference. £10,000 invested into the fund in 2021 was associated with:

-- Avoid 3 tons of carbon dioxide emissions
+- Avoiding 3 tonnes of carbon dioxide emissions

-- Five people receive healthcare treatment, and saved £270 of costs through more efficient healthcare systems
+- Helping 3 people receive healthcare treatment and saving £2,500 of costs through more efficient healthcare systems

-This is the only fund managed by the WHEB team, meaning they're totally dedicated to it and focused on its success.
-The portfolio looks very different to the wider global stock market, so we expect it to perform differently too.
+The FP WHEB Sustainability fund looks very different to the wider global stock market, so we expect it to perform differently too.
 The fund's focus towards small and medium-sized companies adds risk.